prajwalkedari/wifimangement_linux/README.md

 ```
 ## Connect

-Connect the wifi to network(name as wifi-name or your wifi name ) if the password
+Connect the wifi to network(name as wifi-name or your wifi name ) if the password already there
 ```python3
 wifi.connect("wifi-name")
 ```